FettLol/fettlol-modpack-beta/README.md

 - A new "Duct" block that can be chained to transfer items much like Hopper chains, but without the performance impact.
 - "Spawnable" blocks can be identified through a light level overlay on the F7 button.
 - Several previously uncraftable items now have crafting recipes.
+- Several mobs have slightly altered drops, allowing mob farms to generate Sand (Husk), Gravel (Zombie) and Lapis Lazuli (Guardian).
-- World generation has been improved with nearly 20 new biomes, new structures, new village types, etc.
+- World generation has been improved with 30+ new biomes, structures, villages, etc. Changes can be seen in all three dimensions; Overworld, The Nether and The End.
 - There are 30+ new flowers, which can be crafted into some of the more unusual dye colors.
 - There are 20+ new tree/wood types, with their corresponding craftable slabs, stairs, trapdoors, buttons, etc.
 - There are several new fruits and vegetables, with a lot of new food items that can be crafted from them.